If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Humans have mastered the art of taming bees, and one of the ways in which we have done so is by using smoke.
+Humans have mastered the art of taming bees, and one of the ways in which we have done so is by using a bee smoker.
 Smoke is widely used when working with bees because of the lulling effect it has on the little critters.
-It disrupts their natural defensive instinct so they won’t sting you, thus makes it easy to work on the beehive.
-It can also help get rid some notorious hive pests such as the common varroa mite.
-That’s why the bee smoker is such an important beekeeping equipment.
+It disrupts their natural defensive instinct so they won’t sting you, thus making it easy to work on the beehive.
+It can also help get to rid of some notorious hive pests such as the common varroa mite.
+That’s why bee smokers are such an important beekeeping equipment.

 - Heat protection cage to avoid getting burnt on your hands.